jeffmm/project-context/README.md

     hooks:
       - id: project-context
         name: Generate LLM context from project contents
-        args: ['.', '-o', 'CONTEXT.md']  # defaults, feel free to customize filters/output here
+        files: ''  # change as needed if you only want to update when specific files change
+        args: ['-o', 'CONTEXT.md']  # default args, update as needed
 ```

 **Important**:
-2. Consider adding `CONTEXT.md` to your `.gitignore` file if you don't want to track the generated context file in your repository, since it effectively duplicates your project contents.
+Consider adding `CONTEXT.md` to your `.gitignore` file if you don't want to track the generated context file in your repository, since it effectively duplicates your project contents.

 The pre-commit hook will automatically regenerate the context file whenever you make a commit, ensuring your project context is always up-to-date for sharing with LLMs.